Ankle Sprains and Strains

 • Ankle joint infection

-• Loss of blood to main ankle bone (talus) called necrosis
+• Loss of blood to the main ankle bone (talus) called necrosis

-Each of these conditions can manifest in chronic problems of which never improve.
-The details for understanding will fall under Clinician Portal or can be found under FootEducation.com
+Each of these conditions can manifest in chronic problems which never improve.
+The details for understanding will fall under the Clinician Portal or can be found under FootEducation.com

 Sjölander P., Johansson H. (1997) Sensory Endings in Ligaments: Response Properties and Effects on Proprioception and Motor Control.
 In: Yahia L. (eds) Ligaments and Ligamentoplasties.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/978-3-642-60428-7_